-- Attack focused= a cost effective defense from attacks to an ICT system - Why/Which/When attacks may be successful - How attacks can be managed (prevented, reduce number, reduce damage ...) - Selection and deployment of cost effective countermeasures (changes to the system) - Cost, return, investment, ....
+- Attack focused= a cost effective defense from attacks to an ICT system - Why/Which/When attacks may be successful - How the risk due to attacks can be managed (prevented, reduce their frequence or their damage ...) - Selection and deployment of cost effective countermeasures (changes to the system) - Cost, return, investment, ....